-On the other hand, the {\it Josephson} tunneling junctions, consisting of two superconducting (SC) leads separated by an insulating or metallic barrier, provide a well probe to measure the quasi-particle information of the central region through the quantum tunneling transport \cite{Bakurskiy2019,Xiang2007}.
+On the other hand, the {\it Josephson} tunneling junctions, which are constructed of two superconducting (SC) leads separated by an insulating or metallic barrier, provide a well probe to measure the quasi-particle information of the central region through the quantum tunneling transport \cite{Bakurskiy2019,Xiang2007}.
 A great deal of central materials, such as insulators \cite{Kleinsasser1994}, normal metals \cite{Morpurgo1997}, quantum dots \cite{SunWW2000,Zhu652001,Sun2002}, ferromagnets \cite{Demler1997,Ryazanov2001,Gingrich2014} and antiferromagnets \cite{Gorkov2002,Bulaevskii2017} have been studied.
-In order to probe the exotic spin correlations and fractional excitations of the Majorana fermions through the transports of single electrons and Cooper pairs, especially the inelastic spin scattering process \cite{Carrega2020,Konig2020,Feldmeier2020}, it worths of constructing novel SC-Kitaev layer-SC tunneling junctions and reveal its current dynamics associated with exotic spin excitations in Kitaev layer.
-In realistic materials for candidate Kitaev layer, the spin interactions are usually anisotropic\cite{Yamaji2016,Choi2012,Banerjee2016,Jia2021}, thus we use anisotropic Kitaev layer in the designed SC Josephson junctions.
+In order to explore the exotic spin correlations and fractional excitations of the Majorana fermions through the transports of single electrons and Cooper pairs, especially the inelastic spin scattering process \cite{Carrega2020,Konig2020,Feldmeier2020}, it is worth constructing novel SC-Kitaev layer-SC tunneling junctions to reveal its current dynamics associated with exotic spin excitations in Kitaev layer.
+In realistic candidate materials for the Kitaev layer, the spin interactions are usually anisotropic\cite{Yamaji2016,Choi2012,Banerjee2016,Jia2021}, thus we employ anisotropic Kitaev layer in the designed SC Josephson junctions.

-In this {\it paper}, we utilize the current and conductance features of the SC-anisotropic Kitaev layer-SC tunneling junctions to characterize the dynamical spin correlations of the central-zone Kitaev material.
+In this {\it paper}, we utilize the current and conductance features of the SC-anisotropic Kitaev layer-SC tunneling junctions to characterize the dynamical spin correlations of the central-zone Kitaev materials.
 We adopt the non-equilibrium Green's function \cite{Zhu652001} and the few-particle response method \cite{Knolle2014,Knolle2016} to obtain the formulae of the single-particle and {\it Josephson} tunneling currents.
-We find that the dynamical spin susceptibility explicitly displays in the direct current (DC) single-particle differential conductance spectrum $dI^{c}/dV$, and from the spectral characters, we can identify different topological quantum phases of the anisotropic Kitaev QSL.
+We find that the dynamical spin susceptibility explicitly displays in the direct current (DC) single-particle differential conductance spectrum $dI^{c}/dV$, and from its spectral features, we could confirm the different topological quantum phases of the anisotropic Kitaev QSL.
 One expects that the SC-anisotropic Kitaev QSL-SC mesoscopic hybrid systems with weak links may open a fruitful research field, not only because of the abundant fundamental features from the interplay between Kitaev physics and SC, but also of the potential application for design and development of new quantum devices.